mrxiaohe/RobustStats.jl/README.md

 ## References
-* Percentage bend and related estimators come from Lewis H. Shoemaker  Thomas P. Hettmansperger ["Robust estimates and tests for the one- and two-sample scale models"](https://doi.org/10.1093/biomet/69.1.47) in _Biometrika_ Vol 69 (1982) pp.47-53.
+* Percentage bend and related estimators come from Lewis H. Shoemaker  Thomas P. Hettmansperger ["Robust estimates and tests for the one- and two-sample scale models"](https://doi.org/10.1093/biomet/69.1.47) in _Biometrika_ Vol 69 (1982) pp. 47-53.

+* Tau measures of location and scale are from V.J.
+Yohai and R.H.
+Zamar ["High Breakdown-Point Estimates of Regression by Means of the Minimization of an Efficient Scale"](http://doi/10.1080/01621459.1988.10478611) in _J.
+American Statistical Assoc._ vol 83 (1988) pp. 406-413.

 * Shortest Half-range comes from P.J.
 Rousseeuw and A.M.
 Leroy, ["A Robust Scale Estimator Based on the Shortest Half"](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9574.1988.tb01224.x/abstract) in _Statistica Neerlandica_ Vol 42 (1988), pp. 103-116. doi:10.1111/j.1467-9574.1988.tb01224.x .
 See also R.D.
 Martin and R. H. Zamar, ["Bias-Robust Estimation of Scale"](http://projecteuclid.org/euclid.aos/1176349161)  in _Annals of Statistics_ Vol 21 (1993) pp. 991-1017.  doi:10.1214/aoe/1176349161